Rising Damp Treatment

 Condensation is common in new builds where more effort has been made to trap heat that easily escaped in old buildings.

-Rentokil Property Care would always recommend getting the opinion of a CSRT qualified surveyor from a rated and approved company before spending your hard-earned money on any form of DPC treatment.
+We recommend getting the opinion of a CSRT qualified surveyor before spending your hard-earned money on any form of DPC treatment.

 If a new damp course has to be installed due to hygroscopic salts, or if the damp patches on your internal wall are severe enough, then you will likely need to replaster the affected areas before you can redecorate the wall.